SmileAPI/smile-openapi/docs/english/api-reference/tags/tag-users.md

 Users may have one or multiple [Accounts](/reference/accounts) connected to their user record.

-We retain user records for up to 60 days.
-Additionally, if users revoke their consent to sharing their data any time before this period is up, their record is also removed from Smile. _This is irreversible._
+Once users revoke their accounts (via the SDK, or tenants may initiate this process through the [Revoke Account API](/reference/delete-account)), their data will be removed and will no longer be accessible.

 ## The User object